astronomer/docs/software/kibana-logging.md

   <img src="/img/docs/add-fields.png" alt="Elastic Add Fields screen" />
 </div>

 From this view, you can add filters to see logs as they come in from all Airflow deployments.
-You can also add fields to filter by:
+You can also add field filters.

 ## Dashboards